ConesaLab/courses-SQANTI_verse/README.md

 </details><br>

 Now, that you know the basics of the rules filter, lets dive into running it.
 The rules module comes with two different subparsers, one for the rules strategy and another for the machine learning strategy.
 Most of the inputs given are common, and in our case, the only special input will be the JSON file with the actual rules.
 For the sake of this tutorial, we will use one rule file for the two classifications we did, the one without the orthogonal data and the one with it.
-Now, that you know the basics of the rules filter, lets dive into running it.
-The rules module comes with two different subparsers, one for the rules strategy and another for the machine learning strategy.
-Most of the inputs given are common, and in our case, the only special input will be the JSON file with the actual rules.
-For the sake of this tutorial, we will use one rule file for the two classifications we did, the one without the orthogonal data and the one with it.

 ```bash
 sqanti3_filter.py rules \